Housing & servicesHousing & services

 Overcrowding makes it difficult to target services and programmes to households effectively – for instance, urban households are entitled to six kilolitres of free water, but this household-level allocation discriminates against overcrowded households because it does not take account of household size.

-Young children are significantly more likely than older children to live in overcrowded conditions.
-Twenty-one percent of children below six years live in crowded households, compared to 17% of children aged 6 – 11, and 15% of children over 12 years.
+Young children are slightly more likely than older children to live in overcrowded conditions.
+Twenty percent of children below six years live in crowded households, compared to 14% of children over 12 years.

 There is a strong racial bias in children’s housing conditions.
-While 19% of African and 21% of Coloured children live in crowded conditions, less than 1% of Indian and White children live in overcrowded households.
-Children in the poorest 20% of households are more likely to be living in overcrowded conditions (22%) than children in the richest 20% of households (5%).
+While 18% of African and 17% of Coloured children live in crowded conditions, less than 1% of White children live in overcrowded households.
+Children in the poorest 20% of households are more likely to be living in overcrowded conditions (24%) than children in the richest 20% of households (2%).

-The average household size has gradually decreased from 4.5 at the time of the 1996 population census, to around 3.4 in 2018, indicating a trend towards smaller households.
-This is related to the rapid growth in single-person households where adults live alone: there are nearly 17 million households in South Africa, of which 22% (around 3.7 million) are households where one person lives alone.
-The reduction in average household size has also been linked to the provision of small subsidy houses and the splitting of households into smaller units.
-Households in which children live are larger than the national average, although they have also declined in size over time.
-The mean household size for adult-only households is 1.7, while the mean household size for households with children is 4.9.
+The average household size has decreased from 4.5 at the time of the 1996 population census, to around 3.5 in 2022.2 The reduction in average household size during the 1990s and early 2000s was linked to the rapid provision of small subsidy houses that could not accommodate extended families.3 It has also been linked to adult urban migration coupled with continuing constraints on family co-migration and declining marriage and cohabitation rates between men and women.4 In more recent years, an important contributor to declining average household size has been the fairly rapid growth in single-person households where adults live alone.5 In 2022 there were 18 million households in South Africa, double the number recorded in 1996.4 Of these 18 million households 25% (around 4.6 million) were households where one person lived alone.6 Households in which children live are larger than the national average, although they have also declined in size over time.
+The mean household size for adult-only households in 2022 was 1.7 while the mean household size for households that included children was 4.6.

-2 Own analysis of General Household Survey 2018.
+6 K Hall analysis of General Household Survey 2022.

 There is no standard measure of overcrowding in South Africa, but there are many international definitions.
 The definition used here is derived from the UN-HABITAT definition, which is a maximum of two people per habitable room.
 ‘Habitable’ rooms exclude bathrooms and toilets.
 The data are taken from the General Household Survey, which records the total number of people in a household as well as the total number of rooms occupied (excluding bathrooms and toilets).